Perforated metal

 Perforated metal, also known as perforated sheet, perforated plate, or perforated screen, is sheet metal that has been manually or mechanically stamped or punched using CNC technology or in some cases laser cutting to create different holes sizes, shapes and patterns.
 Materials used to manufacture perforated metal sheets include stainless steel, cold rolled steel, galvanized steel, brass, aluminum, tinplate, copper, Monel, Inconel, titanium, plastic, and more.

 The process of perforating metal sheets has been practiced for over 150 years.
 In the late 19th century, metal screens were used as an efficient means of separating coal.
 The first perforators were laborers who would manually punch individual holes into the metal sheet.
 This proved to be an inefficient and inconsistent method which led to the development of new techniques, such as perforating the metal with a series of needles arranged in a way that would create the desired hole pattern.

 Modern day perforation methods involve the use of technology and machines.
 Common equipment used for the perforation of metal include rotary pinned perforation rollers, die and punch presses, and laser perforations.

+Perforated metal is manufactured in two different ways.
+All-across presses and turret presses.
+All-across perforation is faster and more cost efficient but has the design limitation where the pattern is the same from row to row.
+Turret press manufacturing on the other hand can put any sized hole, in any location on the piece of metal.
+These presses typically also allow for dimpling where rubber tools strike the metal instead of punching the hole.